HelloBanksy/nextjs-web-app-boilerplate/README.md

 # Next JS web app boilerplate
-Web app boilerplate based on Next JS, styled-components and typescript.
+Web app boilerplate based on React, Redux, Redux-Saga, Next JS, styled-components and typescript.
 Feel free to use it for your project.

 ## ⚡ Features